HewlettPackard/hpe-sd-cloud/kubernetes/docs/Fluentd.md

-Fluentd is, like Logstash, a data collector used to process logs and then ship them to Elasticsearch for indexing and storage.
-Both Fluentd and Logstash are supported in the SD Helm Chart, but Fluentd is the **default** option.
-Logstash can still be used instead of Fluentd by setting the parameter `elk.fluentd.enabled` to `false`.
+Fluentd is, a data collector used to process logs and then ship them to Elasticsearch for indexing and storage.
+Fluentd allows to unify data collection and consumption for better use and understanding of data.

 ## Fluentd Configuration File

-Similar to Logstash, Fluentd supports `Event Routing`, this is, capturing logs and sending them to multiple outputs.
+Fluentd supports `Event Routing`, this is, capturing logs and sending them to multiple outputs.

 Input sources are defined by `<source>` directive and output plugins use `<match>`.